Alaricdragon/Starlords_Temp/theManyReadmes/DIALOG_ADDONS.md

-  * "setDialogData_String": jsonObject sets data that is stored in the dialog, and is deleted when the interaction ends.
-    * each line is "dataID" : 'value changes', were "dataID" is the id of whatever data you want to save.
-  * "setMemoryData_String": jsonObject sets data that is stored in starsectors memory, and is permanent. (unless a timer is set.)
-    * each line is "dataID" : 'value changes', were "dataID" is the id of whatever data you want to save. each "dataID" must start with "$" to work.
-    * each line can also be: "dataID": {"time":Integer/([DIALOG_VALUES.md](https://github.com/Alaricdragon/Starlords_Temp/tree/master/theManyReadmes/DIALOG_VALUES.md)), "data": (the same data as a normal dataID)}. in this instance, the data will only last for the inputted 'time' of days, before being removed.
-  * "setLordMemoryData_String": jsonObject sets memory key data, linked to the interacted starlord. memory is held in the save file, and will remain forever, or until the starlord dies.
-    * each line is "dataID" : 'value changes', were "dataID" is the id of whatever data you want to save.
-    * each line can also be: "dataID": {"time":Integer/([DIALOG_VALUES.md](https://github.com/Alaricdragon/Starlords_Temp/tree/master/theManyReadmes/DIALOG_VALUES.md)), "data": (the same data as a normal dataID)}. in this instance, the data will only last for the inputted 'time' of days, before being removed.

 * "setLordTags": jsonObject. were each item is 'tagName' : boolean. set to true to add a tag, false to remove it. tags will remain on a starlord until removed.